formkiq/docs.formkiq.com/docs/pro-and-enterprise/enhanced-fulltext-document-search.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/brvHNrICnXE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-On your [FormKiQ Enterprise](https://github.com/formkiq) page, you'll find CloudFormation single-click installation links.
+On your customized FormKiQ Enterprise repository page, you'll find your CloudFormation single-click installation links.

 ![CloudFormation Enterprise Scripts](./img/cf-enterprise-scripts.png)

-The Advanced Document Search module uses the AWS OpenSearch service.
+The Enhanced Fulltext Document Search module uses the AWS OpenSearch service.
 The OpenSearch service can be inside of a VPC or outside of a VPC.
 FormKiQ provides methods for doing either type of installation.

 If you are NOT using a VPC, you can skip the `Install VPC` section.